Kabbala & The Tree of Life

 but once he's undergone both radical evil and radical good he dialectically rises above both and ascends to the very Realm of the Divine itself

-in transcending his soul as the suffering job the Messiah becomes the chief power over the abyss itself
+In transcending his soul as the suffering job the Messiah becomes the chief power over the abyss itself

 Evil is tricked into enabling its own undoing, and the mystic becomes a divine double agent, navigating paradox to heal a broken world.

-Deliberately enters spiritual darkness, risking personal corruption to redeem the whole.
+A cosmic warrior who deliberately enters spiritual darkness, risking personal corruption to redeem the whole.

 17.19 Questioner: How did Jesus learn this during his incarnation?